 Introduction: The Orchestrators of Gene Expression

 Enhancers and promoters are key players in this regulatory process.
-They are specific DNA sequences that act as binding sites for proteins called transcription factors.
+Which means they are specific DNA sequences that act as binding sites for proteins called transcription factors.
 These transcription factors, in turn, help to control the activity of genes by influencing the ability of RNA polymerase – the enzyme responsible for transcribing DNA into RNA – to initiate transcription.
 While both enhancers and promoters are essential for gene expression, they operate through different mechanisms and have distinct characteristics.
 Understanding the difference between enhancer vs promoter is crucial to understanding the regulation of genes.

 Promoters: The Starting Line for Transcription